 Making a Hotel Reservation

-For international travel, it’s usually best and easiest to book it through the hotel’s website.
+For international travel, it’s usually the best and easiest to book it through the hotel’s website.
 Most hotel websites now have a reservation-request form as part of their site.
 (For the best rates, use the hotel’s official site and not a booking agency’s site.)
 If there is no online reservation form send an email to the hotel.
 Even if there is a form it’s a good idea to send a separate email especially if you have a special request regarding your accommodations.
 This also personalizes your booking and you may get a better room and a warmer welcome.
-Don’t worry about the language, most hotels accommodate guests who only speak English.

 Before you start typing make sure you have the below information ready to share with the hotel:

 - your date of arrival – spell out the month to minimize confusion as most other countries use the format day/month/year